lizzlam/lizzlam/README.md

 - Hi, My name is Elizabeth Lam.
-I currently major in Computer Science at Rutgers University - New Brunswick with a focus in software development and UI/UX design.
+I currently major in Computer Science at Rutgers University - New Brunswick with a focus in software development.
 - Feel free to reach me, my email is elizabethlam02@gmail.com

 <!---